Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 Travel within the UK is allowed, as is travel abroad, in line with the traffic light system outlined above.

-On July 19, English rules regarding social distancing, face masks and limits on gatherings are set to be removed.

-Venues currently closed or operating under limitations — such as nightclubs and theaters — can fully reopen from this day.
-The government is encouraging venues with large numbers to use the NHS Covid pass which displays Covid vaccination details or recent test results and is accessed via the NHS App or website — as a means of entry.
+The government is encouraging venues with large numbers — like concert venues or nightclubs — to use the NHS Covid pass (which displays Covid vaccination details or recent test results and is accessed via the NHS App or website) as a means of entry.

 The government has also said the one-meter rule will remain at the border in order to manage the risk of variants.